 A key component of the President's FOIA Memorandum was the direction to "use modern technology to inform citizens about what is known and done by their Government."
 In addition to using the internet to make proactive disclosures, agencies should also be exploring ways to utilize technology in responding to requests.
-In 2010 and 2011, agencies reported widespread use of technology in handling FOIA requests.
+In 2010 and 2011, agencies reported widespread use of technology in receiving and tracking FOIA requests and preparing agency Annual FOIA Reports.
 For 2012, the questions have been further refined and now also address different, more innovative aspects of technology use.